Ziggurat Pyramid, Dubai

 Ziggurat Pyramid is a pyramid-shaped arcology that was conceived for Dubai in 2008.
-It was estimated to start construction in 2021 and complete it by 2028.
+It was estimated to start construction in 2025 and be completed by 2031.

 The structure was designed to house nearly one million people and would be self-sustainable with all-natural energy sources.
 Like the pyramids of the Mayans and Egyptians, this structure in Dubai would be a giant; it would cover 2.3 square kilometers (0.88 square miles) and would be able to sustain a community of up to one million people.
 The “Ziggurat” is named after the temple towers of the ancient Mesopotamian valley, a terraced pyramid structure with successively receding stories.
 It would be a carbon-neutral structure.